 Let’s take a look at how simple it is to get started.

-To start a precious metals IRA, you will first need to consider how you will fund this account… will you transfer an existing IRA or perhaps rollover a 401(k) from an old employer?
-Whichever way you begin, given the support that Birch Gold Group provides during the process, we recommend that you start with an account value of at least $10,000.
+To start a precious metals IRA, you will first need to consider how you will fund this account… will you transfer an existing IRA or perhaps roll over a 401(k) from an old employer?
+Whichever way you begin, given the support that Birch Gold Group provides during the process, we require that you start with an account value of at least $10,000.

 Like a conventional IRA, you can move your retirement account to a precious metals IRA with no tax penalties.
 With Birch Gold, you will have a Precious Metals Specialist assigned to help you through the entire process.

-You will begin by transferring your funds to a custodian who specializes in precious metals IRAs, such as STRATA Trust Company or Kingdom Trust.
+You will begin by transferring your funds to a custodian who specializes in precious metals IRAs, such as Equity Trust Company and STRATA Trust Company.
 All custodians are held to the highest standards by Birch Gold and only those with A+ ratings from the Better Business Bureau are selected.

 The following accounts are eligible to be rolled over into a precious metals IRA:

 The good news is you don’t have to make this decision on your own.
-Your Precious Metals Specialist at Birch Gold Group can provide you with information and even make recommendations based on your current situation.
+Your Precious Metals Specialist at Birch Gold Group can provide you with information and answer questions based on your current situation and goals.

 For example, what are your choices?
 Your Specialist can go over the metals choices in more detail with you.
 There are four precious metals that are approved to become a part of your IRA.
 The IRS has determined some specific criteria you will need to follow to make sure they are eligible.